 This might be a surprise to see on this list – it’s not a café or restaurant, but it’s certainly one of the best Broken Hill restaurants!
 Grab a fast takeaway feed from Ragenovich Bros Chickens or Annex Fish Shop, and enjoy the breathtaking sunset from this gorgeous lookout covered in unique otherworldly sculptures.
 A different way of doing dinner that’s so very Broken Hill!

 We hope reading this has tantalised your tastebuds!
-We’re always finding delicious new places to eat in the Silver City, and we hope you have fun letting your tastebuds do the walking as you explore what Broken Hill has to offer.
+We’re always finding delicious new restaurants in Broken Hill, and we hope you have fun letting your tastebuds do the walking as you explore what Broken Hill has to offer.